About Our Team

 Molly Bilinski is an award-winning journalist and storyteller based in Monroe County, Pennsylvania.
 She writes on the environment and science beat for LehighValleyNews.com, but her byline has also appeared in the Reading Eagle, The Press of Atlantic City and The Morning Call.
 She was the first-place winner of the Pennsylvania NewsMedia Association’s 2022 Diversity Portfolio.

-Molly will earn her master’s of fine arts in creative nonfiction in the summer of 2024 from Wilkes University’s Maslow Family Graduate Program in Creative Writing.
+Molly earned her master’s of fine arts in creative nonfiction in the summer of 2024 from Wilkes University’s Maslow Family Graduate Program in Creative Writing.

 Kevin Beerman